vipulnaik/daily-updates/succession-plan.md

 ### No further substantive updates

-No further updates should be made to this repository after Vipul Naik's death or permanent incapacitation.
+No further substantive updates should be made to this repository after Vipul Naik's death or permanent incapacitation.
 That's because this repository is intended to only cover Vipul Naik's ongoing activities, and therefore its underlying truth should not update after his death or permanent incapacitation.